 Important!
 Although most receivers should automatically detect and decode the Dolby Digital 5.1 signal, it is not always easy to tell if the correct audio setting is selected.
 Home theater receivers are typically stuffed with a myriad of digital signal processing modes, so you should read through your manual for how to confirm that the receiver is indeed playing back Dolby Digital 5.1 audio.
 (Again, specifics can vary among manufacturers.)

-If you have any doubts as to whether your surround sound is working properly, you may want to consider downloading the Home Theater Speaker Check app for iOS, or the Surround Speaker Check tvOS app, now available in the new Apple TV App Store.
-These apps were created to provide a quick-and-easy way for users to test whether or not their surround sound system is properly configured for playing back iTunes HD movies and TV shows.
+If you have any doubts as to whether your surround sound is working properly, you may want to consider downloading the Surround Speaker Check app for iPhone, iPad or the Apple TV.
+The app was created to provide a quick-and-easy way for users to test whether or not their surround sound system is properly configured for playing back iTunes HD movies and TV shows.